oneal2000/oneal2000.github.io/index.md

 # Selected Awards

 - **China Association for Science and Technology’s Young Talents Project, Ph.D.
 Program**
 - **National Scholarship**, Dept. CST, Tsinghua University, 2024
 - **SIGIR 2024 Best Paper Award**
 - Winner of the Language and Intelligence Challenge (LIC) Contest (4 winners in the world.
 Ranked 0.3% among all teams).

-- The first place in the first round of evaluation and the second place in the second round of evaluation of the NTCIR-16 Session Search task.
 - Beijing Outstanding Undergraduate